 Jody has been a member of the Abacus team since 2011.
 She completed a Bachelor of Social Science at RMIT University in 2010 and volunteered with Oz Child working with vulnerable children out in the community while completing her degree.

-Jody started her Abacus journey as an ABA therapist and moved into clinical roles such as training new therapists and case managing students before moving into operations.
+Jody started her Abacus journey as a therapist and moved into clinical roles such as training new therapists and case managing students before moving into operations.

 Join our team and make a difference